 The WTMA is a 501 (C)3 nonprofit organization fiscally sponsored by Fractured Atlas.
 We are dedicated to providing learning opportunities on the craft and business of performing, singing and songwriting.
 All styles of music are welcome and membership includes people of all ages.
-WTMA monthly activities include meetings with guest speakers, song critiques and performance showcases in the Ector Opry.
+WTMA monthly activities include meetings with guest speakers, song critiques and performance showcases in local concerts.
 In addition, the WTMA supports and promotes workshops, benefit concerts and contests.

 Get your membership today